ElQwerto110100100/ElQwerto110100100.github.io/_posts/2019-03-26-Pseudorandomness-and-integer-overflows.markdown

     return l;
 }
 ```
-Now we have a function that now makes a call to ANOTHER function which all it does is ensures each character given is indeed a number (take my word for it :p)
+Now we have a function that now makes a call to ANOTHER function is_digit() which ensures each character is a number (take my word for it :p)
 So it has a uint64_t (unsigned 8 bytes integer)'l' but it returns a long (signed 4 bytes integer) value.
-I thought that there must be a problem here to mess with, while it maybe be obvious to some of you but, at the time I didn't understand how I could mess with this.
-I tried giving a big value like 99999999999999999999 but it would be able handle it by taking in every number individually and add it one at a time.
+I thought that there must be a problem here to mess with, while it maybe be obvious to some of you.
+But, at the time I didn't understand how I could mess with this.
+I tried giving a big value like 99999999999999999999 but it would handle it by taking in every number individually and add it one at a time.
 I tried putting in negative numbers being that the variable 'l' was unsigned but it didn't change anything.

 So I then looked at the get_choice() function and it too used the get_long() function to receive users input. but there was still no way I found to abuse the problem that was defiantly here.

-What happened eventually while I was doing this challenge, was I went onto picoctf's 'plaza' a discussion forum to discuss challenges and help each other.
-At fist I was a little frustrated with myself that I had to rely on this forum but no one gave out the answer, they gave out better hints and direction so I still sort of felt like I kept to my commitment to not taking short cuts.
-After this a user had gave hint to the other bug in this challenge looking at how the randomness is generated and that would lead onto winning rounds in the challenge.
+What happened eventually while I was doing this challenge, was I went onto picoctf's 'plaza' a discussion forum for challenges in order to help each other.
+At fist I was a little frustrated with myself that I had to rely on this forum and not my own research and skills. but no one gave out the answer, they instead gave out better hints and direction.
+So I still sort of felt like I kept to my commitment to not taking short cuts.
+On this forum I found a user's hints towards one of the bugs in this challenge, At the time I thought it was the bug I was currently looking for, but I found out later it was the second bug.

-So now I wasn't sure that I was even looking in the right place once I read that comment. during this time I left this section in pursuit of that bug.
-For the sake of consistence of this blog post we will skip ahead to the point after I found that bug (ill discuss the process of that later) and continue on how I eventually solved this problem.
+During the challenge I was now unsure that I was even looking in the right place, I eventually left this section in pursuit of that bug.

-The second bug gave me more insight in how to analyse a problem better.
+For the sake of consistence of this blog post we will skip ahead to the point where I return to this problem after I found that second bug (ill discuss the process of that later).
+The second bug gave me helpful insight in how to analyse a problem better.
 The first thing was to analyse the code more carefully and the second was ...

 ![knowledge](/assets\img\emoji\knowledge.gif)
 (brownie points to you if you remember this dead meme)

+Yes! knowledge!
 I did google and try to learn more about what I was dealing with before.
-But, I did not take my time with it. so the next day on this challenge I came with fresh eyes and hopped on google.
+However, I did not take my time with it. so the next day on this challenge I came with fresh eyes and hopped on google and broke down the problem.

-what is uint64_t datatype?: It is a unsigned (meaning the first bit of the number does not represent a positive or negative) 8 bytes (64 bits) integer with a range of 0 to
+what is uint64_t datatype?: It is a unsigned (meaning the first bit of the number does not represent a positive or negative) 8 bytes (64 bits) integer with a range of 0 to 18,446,744,073,709,551,615
 what is a long datatype?: a signed (first bit represents a positive or negative sign) 4 bytes (32 bits) integer with a range of -2,147,483,648 to 2,147,483,647
 what is LONG_MAX?: the max value of long data type 2,147,483,647.
 what is the process of get_long() function?:

 >1) Gets the next character with getchar() in the given string input and stores it in variable 'c'. then checks 'c' if its a digit with is_digit().
 >
 >2) Checks if the 'l' variable is >= to LONG_MAX (2,147,483,647)